BasicsLogin & Analysis Types

 SHARE, PRINT, +SUBSET are also accessed here.

-Quick Highlights: highlight or isolate clusters based on keywords, years, assignees, inventors, or IPCs.
+Quick Highlight: highlight or isolate clusters based on keywords, years, assignees, inventors, or IPCs.

-OR displays the clusters that contain the selected items.
+OR displays the clusters that contain the selected item/s.
+(Cluster-based search)

 FILTER displays ONLY the selected items.